Choosing a Door – Which Type of Door Is Most Secure?

 My personal choice of patio door would be high quality sliding aluminium doors with reinforced glass and vertical locking points up and down.
 I would feel confident about the security they would provide and I would choose these from an aesthetic perspective for a large opening window.
 Whereas for front door security I would always choose a timber door.

 This is an interesting article on the BBC website that says french doors and patio doors are a burglars favourite.
-Retractable security grilles are not only a good deterrant but also offer high security to patio doors.
+Retractable security grilles are not only a good deterrent but also offer high security to patio doors.
+At IKS we are folding security grilles specialists.